 2. Push-ups from the floor (girls can do it from their knees if they don’t have enough strength)

-3. Jump lunges
+3. Jumping lunges

 5. Alternately raising the knees to the chest (at a fast pace)